Skip to content

 Install

-OpenBudgeteer requires a connection to a database.
-See Config for more details.
+OpenBudgeteer requires a connection to a database and to Redis.
+See Database and Redis for more details.

 Docker